Last Updated: September 1, 2022

 For information on what steps a close contact should take, please review this guidance posted on HealthAlerts.
 High numbers of cases can limit the capacity for local public health authorities, and the Stanford medical response teams, to provide individual follow-up to each contact.
-In general, close contacts should test 3 days after their potential infectious exposure, and again at day 5-6, or earlier if symptoms develop.

 Repeat or follow-up testing: Color and PCR